|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 RAN October 25, 1945

-Built by Basalt Rock Company at Napa, CA as part of Maritime Commission contract and named BARS-2.
-Laid down on February 21, 1942 as Diver Class Rescue and Salvage Ship.
+Built by Basalt Rock Company at Napa, CA as part of U.S. Maritime Commission contract and named BARS-2.
+Laid down February 21, 1942 as Diver Class Rescue and Salvage Ship.
 Launched September 7, 1942.
 On May 20, 1943 assigned to the Royal Navy (RN) under the terms of the Lend Lease Act and renamed Cambrian Salvor 0361.
 Completed July 1, 1943.
 Postwar, in 1958 renamed MV Caribische Zee, in 1962 renamed MV Collinsea, 1971 renamed MV Francois C and 1981 renamed MV Ras Deira.

 During the Pacific War, Cambrian Salvor was operated by the Royal Australian Navy (RAN) in New Guinea.
 The vessel had hard hat divers for salvage and repairs and a boom with a 10 ton lift capacity.

 Assigned to the Australian Commonwealth Salvage Board (ACSB) and used as salvage and repair ship in New Guinea under the command of Captain McDonald.
 The crew included salvage engineer R. W. Berwick, shipwright J. Rushton.
 On September 2, 1945 officially turned over to Australia as part of Lend Lease.

 During September 1945 Cambrian Salvor and Caledonian Salvor were operating in Simpson Harbor at Rabaul salvaging sunken Japanese vessels.